Frequently Asked Questions

 You'll find answers to most of your questions about our field trips below.
 For cost and booking information, visit our main field trip page.

-We can meet your field trip needs in many different ways and places, whether at one of our four flourishing gardens and greenspaces or at your school.
-You can choose from one of the following locations:
+We can meet your field trip needs in many different ways and places.
+You can choose from one of the following flourishing greenspace locations:

 We offer field trips year-round for school groups, summer camps, afterschool groups, homeschool groups, and more.

-Because we value hands-on experiential learning, we try to keep our classes small.
-For groups larger than 30 students, we may ask you to divide into smaller groups to maintain small class size, and may ask groups to attend at separate times.
-Our outdoor learning spaces can accommodate no more than 60 students total at a time.
+Because we value hands-on experiential learning, we try to keep our groups small.
+For classes larger than 25 students, we may ask you to divide into smaller groups to maintain small class size, and may ask groups to attend at separate times.
+Our outdoor learning spaces can accommodate no more than 75 students total at a time.

 Please send an email to firstname.lastname@example.org with the following information:

 If a teacher or group leader cancels a field trip for reasons other than severe weather (see “What if there is bad weather?”), they must do so at least two weeks prior to their scheduled field trip.
 For cancellations with less than two weeks notice, payment of 50% of the field trip cost is required.
 For less than seven days notice, the cost of the field trip must be paid in full.
-To cancel, please contact the Education Coordinator Sarah Dasher at firstname.lastname@example.org.
+To cancel, please contact us immediately at email@example.com.

 You are welcome to visit the garden for a self-guided field trip at no cost.
 We ask that you schedule your self guided field trip so as not to overlap with other groups or events.
-To do so, please contact Education Coordinator Sarah Dasher at email@example.com.
+To do so, please contact the School Programs Manager, Dory Cooper, at firstname.lastname@example.org.

 Yes!
 We welcome groups to eat and explore the garden after their field trip.
 We have ample outdoor space for groups who wish to bring and eat lunch in the garden.
 Indoor space is limited, and typically only used during inclement weather.
 There are no vending machines or food sale facilities on site.
 Please check with the education manager before planning to use the space for eating in order to ensure another group is not using the space.
 If you would like to guarantee the garden’s availability and exclusive use before or after your field trip, contact the education program manager to rent the space.